dynastyprocess/DynastyProcessDraftContest/about.md

 * Two (2) points for each correct player-team match
 * Lose one (-1) point for each selection that does not go in the top 64

+Don't select teams for any players outside of the top 64.
 Ties broken by most correct player-team matches.
 Good luck!

+**DEADLINE**

+Entry and donation receipts must both be submitted before the kickoff of the NFL draft on Thursday.